 The map shows real Norfolk roads and towns each representing a different genre, for example animals, fantasy.
 Children obtain stickers by reading one or more books in the different genres to place over the appropriate destination on the map.
 Each map also suggests further activities to encourage library use and family engagement.

 Email the ELS for more information email@example.com

 ELS staff are highly skilled at working with children and young people of all ages to inspire them to read more widely.
 Creative and engaging sessions are designed with the school’s needs at the heart.
-Sessions can be short, or extend to half day or whole day experiences for small groups to whole schools.
-The sessions can be themed to reflect special projects, for example Roald Dahl, Fairy Tales, Alice in Wonderland.
-Or a huge variety of books can be shared to engage children with books they may not have come across, discuss different genres and how to select books.
+They can be short, or extend to half day or whole day experiences for small groups to whole schools.
+Sessions can be themed to reflect special topics or a wide variety of books will be shared to engage children with new titles, discuss different genres and methods of choosing books.
 A selection of books can be left with the school for a term.
 There is also an opportunity to combine your children’s mobile visit with a reading for pleasure session.
 Find out more on the Children’s Mobile page.